dawudu/Koocho/README.md

 Team Koocho

-Koocho is a mobile app platform for bartering goods, services and skills, trade what you dont need for what you need, your trade skills for items you need and so much more
+Koocho is a mobile app platform for bartering goods, services and skills, trade your skills, products and services for other products and services you really need.

 Team members: Manthole Maila